PoffM/ui-test-visualizer/README.md

 - Click your UI elements, or change text inputs, and the extension will generate code for you to use in your test.

-- Alt+click to generate an `expect` statement for that element.
+- Right+click to generate `expect` statements or other mouse events.

 - The generated code is inserted into your test file when the test is ended or restarted.